Phemelocodemode/netflix-data-analysis/README.md

-# 1️⃣ Netflix Data Analysis
+# 🎬 Netflix Data Analysis

-This project explores the Netflix dataset to uncover content trends and patterns.
-It demonstrates **data cleaning, visualization, and storytelling with data**
+This project explores the Netflix dataset to uncover **content trends and patterns**.
+It demonstrates **data cleaning, visualization, and storytelling with data** — key skills for analytics roles.

 ---

 ## 🚀 Project Overview

 * Cleaned and analyzed Netflix titles dataset.
-* Explored distribution of Movies vs TV Shows.
+* Explored how Netflix content evolved over time.
-* Identified most common genres.
+* Identified which countries produce the most Netflix titles.
-* Visualized trends in content production over time.
+* Created clear, recruiter-friendly visualizations.

 ---